If you’re worried that your low credit score will affect your chances of securing a mortgage and moving into a new property, don’t panic.

 It’s important to stay in contact with your solicitor throughout the moving process to ensure everyone is kept up to date with potential move dates and any delays are communicated up and down the chain.

 If you borrow money from a lender and have difficulty paying it back on time, this will have a negative impact on your credit score and may make it much harder to borrow again in future.
-In turn, having a low credit score means that the information held on your credit file will be viewed negatively by lenders.
+In turn, having a low credit score means that the information held on your credit report will be viewed negatively by lenders.
 This will affect your chances of securing any sort of finance, including a mortgage.

 Other factors that can adversely impact your credit rating include: